AVELURI12/Secure-Phishing-ML-API/README.md

 ---

 ## Current Progress
-- Trained a Multilayer Perceptron model using TensorFlow/Keras to detect of website is legitimate, suspicious, or phishy.
+- Trained a Multilayer Perceptron model using TensorFlow/Keras to detect if website is legitimate, suspicious, or phishy.
 - Preprocessed and cleaned dataset.
 - Achieved 93% accuracy.